 \subsection{Dataset}

 Our experiments are conducted on the full versions of three benchmark datasets: MIMIC-III-ICD-9, MIMIC-IV-ICD-9, and MIMIC-IV-ICD-10.
-These datasets are derived from the MIMIC-III \citep{johnson2016mimiciii} and MIMIC-IV \citep{johnson2023mimiciv_note} clinical databases, which we accessed via PhysioNet\footnote{\url{https://physionet.org/}} after completing the required ethical training program.
-We adopt the widely-used data splits and processing procedures in \citep{mullenbach2018explainable} for MIMIC-III, and \citep{nguyen2023mimic} for the two MIMIC-IV datasets (see Table \ref{tab:mimic-iii-icd9-stats}, \ref{tab:mimic-iv-icd9-stats}, and \ref{tab:mimic-iv-icd10-stats} for statistics), ensuring a comprehensive evaluation on the complete, long-tail label space.
+These datasets are derived from the MIMIC-III \citep{johnson2016mimiciii} and MIMIC-IV \citep{johnson2023mimiciv_note} clinical databases, which we access via PhysioNet\footnote{\url{https://physionet.org/}} after completing the required ethical training program.
+We adopt the widely-used data splits and processing procedures in \citep{mullenbach2018explainable} for MIMIC-III, and \citep{nguyen2023mimic} for the two MIMIC-IV datasets, ensuring a comprehensive evaluation on the complete and long-tail label space.
+The summary statistics of the three datasets can be found in Tables \ref{tab:mimic-iii-icd9-stats}, \ref{tab:mimic-iv-icd9-stats}, and \ref{tab:mimic-iv-icd10-stats}.

-We categorize codes as ``rare" based on their frequency in the training data.
-The frequency threshold is set to $<$10 for MIMIC-III-ICD-9 and MIMIC-IV-ICD-10, and $<$100 for MIMIC-IV-ICD-9.
-This definition places a significant portion of codes (approx. 70\%) into the rare category (see Figure \ref{fig:MIMICdistribution}).
-The segmentation strategy follows studies in other domains that focus on the long-tail label space \citep{wang2017learning,liu2019large,xiao2021does,wang2024value}.
+In the three datasets, we categorize codes as ``rare" based on their frequency in the training data.
+The thresholds are set to fewer than 10 occurrences for MIMIC-III-ICD-9 and MIMIC-IV-ICD-10, and fewer than 100 for MIMIC-IV-ICD-9.
+This results in a substantial portion of codes (approximately 70\%) being categorized as rare (see Figure \ref{fig:MIMICdistribution}).
+Our segmentation strategy follows prior studies in other domains that address long-tail label distributions \citep{wang2017learning,liu2019large,xiao2021does,wang2024value}.